necklecez/week-1/Lab/Lab1-1/Readme.md

 ## Revision, put your commit number here
-* Sort from larger to smaller:
+* Sort from larger to smaller:475d6412
-* Without flag:
+* Without flag:f75a94cd

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: chang (input[i] < input[i + 1]) to (input[i] > input[i + 1])

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: same number it not swap

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 27

 4. Why we need flag variable ?

-Answer:
+Answer: because use for check loop follow condition to make sort complete

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer: faster because it run only one loop but not sort complete